riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 ...
 {% endhighlight %}

-We've created a `hasMorePages` function that we call from within the `nextPage` function.
-If we have more pages we increment the page number otherwise we stay where we are.
+We've created a `hasMorePages` function that we call from within `nextPage`.
+In `nextPage` if we have more pages we increment the page number otherwise we stay where we are.

 `hasMorePages` is pretty straight-forward, we're just checking whether the current page multiplied by the number of items per page is less than the total number of customer records.
 If it is we know we've got more records.

 Now, if you try to navigate past the 2nd page you won't be able to.

 ####What's that smell?
 Before getting too excited, we're seeing some code smells leak into our implementation.
-The code that determines the `currentPage` appears in a bunch of places in `list-customers.js`, and it even appears in `customer-routes.js`.
+The code that determines the `currentPage` appears in a number of places in `list-customers.js`, and it also makes an appearance in `customer-routes.js`.

 We're going to want to tighten that up and ensure this logic appears in only one place.
-We're going to make use of a route controller and define the logic in the route, and reference it in the helpers.
+We're going to make use of a route controller and define the `currentPage` logic in the route, and reference the controller implementation  in the helper functions.

 So first let's refactor the router.